Samiikon/samiikon.github.io/_posts/2018-06-06-using-couchdb-with-python-cloudant.md

 ---
 title: "Using CouchDB with python-cloudant"
 date: 2018-06-06
-author: samiikon
+author: Sami
 twitter: samiikon
 description: "Guide for python-cloudant with CouchDb"
 ---
-# Using CouchDB with python-cloudant
-_By Sami - June 6, 2018_

 This guide goes through installation and basic usage of python-cloudant library with CouchDB.

 ## Prerequisites
 This guide is written using elementary OS Loki(Ubuntu 16.04 LTS).
 You should have **CouchDB** installed and working locally.
 Also you should have **virtualenv** and **pip** for Python installed and working.
 I presume that you know what basic command line commands like `mkdir` and `cd` do.